SURGroup/UQpy/docs/source/surrogates/pce/physics_informed.rst

 Finally, a numerical solvers based on Karush-Kuhn-Tucker normal equations are defined in  the :class:`.ConstrainedPCE` imported using the following command:

->>> from UQpy.surrogates.polynomial_chaos.physics_informed.ConstrainedPCE import ConstrainedPce
+>>> from UQpy.surrogates.polynomial_chaos.physics_informed.ConstrainedPCE import ConstrainedPCE

 .. autoclass:: UQpy.surrogates.polynomial_chaos.physics_informed.ConstrainedPCE.ConstrainedPce